All Episodes

 I've got a story.

-It's a drive-by media story making excuses for what Chavez is doing because this TV station has ripped him and supported a coup uh against him.
+It's a drive-by media story making excuses for what Chavez is doing because this TV station has ripped him and supported a coup against him.

 Here it is.

-And he says this would a network that aided and abetted a coup against the government be allowed to operate in the United States.
+And he says this: Would a network that aided and abetted a coup against the government be allowed to operate in the United States?

-Well, I yes, it happens every day.
+Well, yes, it happens every day.

-But this guy goes on to praise uh Hugo Chavez for standing up to this TV station uh uh uh for for because they tried to oust him, they tried to run a coup against him.
+But this guy goes on to praise Hugo Chavez for standing up to this TV station because they tried to oust him.

-And well, well, what do you expect?
+And what do you expect?

 And so any friend of theirs, anybody who hates Bush, whether they're an enemy of the country or not, is a friend of the Democrats and a friend of the liberals.

-But you're right, what Hugo Chavez is doing, nationalizing TV stations and shutting them down, is the Venezuelan version of Al Gore's fairness doctrine.
+What Hugo Chavez is doing, nationalizing TV stations and shutting them down, is the Venezuelan version of Al Gore's fairness doctrine.

-First hours in the can on the way over to the museum, well, the warehouse, housing artifacts for the future Limbaugh Broadcast Museum.
+Well, the warehouse, housing artifacts for the future Limbaugh Broadcast Museum.